Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System

-Operating PAs in their nonlinear regions can increase the wanted signal power at the cost of generating nonlinear distortion and increased power consumption \cite{kryszkiewicz2023efficiency}.
-This creates a new degree of freedom in EE system design.
-Accordingly, the authors in \cite{6854179,4533658,7031971,bjornson2014massive,9226127,Fettweis_EE_MIMO_EUCNC2025} aim to maximize the EE of M-MIMO systems explicitly incorporating hardware imperfections in the EE framework.
-However, these are limited in several key aspects: firstly, all works assume narrowband transmission with flat-fading channel, and therefore, do not account for subcarrier intermodulation at the PA in an Orthogonal Frequency Division Multiplexing (OFDM) system.
-Secondly, either the hardware impairments are modeled using an additive Gaussian distortion approximation of fixed power, or the distortion power grows linearly with wanted signal power \cite{6854179,7031971,bjornson2014massive}.
+Operating PAs in their nonlinear region can increase the desired signal power at the cost of nonlinear distortion and increased power consumption~\cite{kryszkiewicz2023efficiency}.
+This introduces an additional degree of freedom in EE system design.
+Accordingly, several works incorporate hardware impairments into EE analysis~\cite{6854179,4533658,7031971,bjornson2014massive,9226127,Fettweis_EE_MIMO_EUCNC2025}.
+However, these studies remain limited in two important aspects.
+First, most assume narrowband transmission with flat-fading channels and therefore do not capture subcarriers intermodulation in orthogonal frequency division multiplexing (OFDM) systems.
+Second, hardware impairments are typically modeled either as additive Gaussian distortion of fixed power or as distortion power that grows linearly with the desired signal power~\cite{6854179,7031971,bjornson2014massive}.

-While these assumptions simplify analysis, they do not fully capture practical system behavior.
-Specifically, modeling distortion power as linearly proportional to the desired signal power leads to a local approximation, resulting in a constant signal-to-distortion power ratio (SDR).
-This can be only valid under very small allocated power variation, as admitted in \cite{bjornson2014massive}.
-Consequently, the PA operation cannot be optimized across its full range\textemdash particularly close to the saturation (clipping) region, which is the most interesting from the EE perspective.
-As a result, due to the \emph{locally} valid nature of the PA models used, the aforementioned work needs to constrain the transmission power.
-If a wide-range valid PA model is used, the PA saturation power limits the transmission power by its nature, without the need for external constraints.
+While these assumptions simplify analysis, they provide only a local approximation of PA behavior.
+In particular, modeling distortion power as linearly proportional to the desired signal power results in a constant signal-to-distortion ratio (SDR), which is valid only over a limited transmit-power range, as noted in~\cite{bjornson2014massive}.
+Consequently, PA operation cannot be optimized across its full operating range, especially near the saturation (clipping) region that is often relevant for EE optimization.
+As a result, such models typically require externally imposed transmit-power constraints, whereas wide-range-valid PA models naturally bound the feasible operating region through the PA saturation power.

-A more recent study addressed this gap by using a soft-limiter PA model.
-The authors in \cite{Fettweis_EE_MIMO_EUCNC2025} characterize the spectral-energy efficiency (SE-EE) trade-off as a function of quantization resolution and PA back-off for an end-to-end hybrid MIMO-OFDM systems model under hardware impairments.
-While this work jointly considers finite-resolution DACs/ADCs and nonlinear PAs, it stops short of formulating or solving an optimization problem.
-Regardless, it highlights the impact of PA input back-off (IBO) in balancing SE and EE, reinforcing the relevance of PA-aware optimization strategies.
+A recent study employed a soft-limiter PA model in a hybrid MIMO–OFDM system but did not perform EE optimization~\cite{Fettweis_EE_MIMO_EUCNC2025}.
+Related work has also considered refined nonlinear distortion modeling, such as distortion-correlation-aware power allocation in M-MIMO systems~\cite{salman2025distcorr}.
+However, these works either focus on spectral-efficiency optimization or provide parametric system analyses without solving an EE maximization problem.